Emeric-Hochart/Microsoft-Web-Dev-For-Beginners-PATH/2-js-basics/4-arrays-loops/README.md

 }
 ```

 ✅ Why would you choose a for loop vs. a while loop?
-17K viewers had the same question on StackOverflow, and some of the opinions [might be interesting to you](https://stackoverflow.com/questions/39969145/while-loops-vs-for-loops-in-javascript).
+17K viewers had the same question on StackOverflow, and some of the opinions [might be interesting to you](https://stackoverflow.com/questions/39969145/while-loops-vs-for-loops-in-javascript). 🏆 Done

 ## Loops and Arrays